Google Workspace CLI: Google Built a Terminal for AI Agents

 gws gmail users messages send --dry-run

-The --dry-run flag is worth noting.
-Before any write operation actually executes, you can preview exactly what gets sent.
-For an AI agent that might be touching your inbox or calendar, that safety primitive matters.
+The --dry-run flag is worth calling out.
+Before any write operation executes, you can preview exactly what gets sent.
+For an AI agent that might touch your inbox or calendar, that safety primitive matters.

-Authentication supports multiple flows — OAuth for local desktop use, service accounts for CI, and a browser-assisted option that works in headless environments.
+Authentication supports multiple flows: OAuth for local desktop use, service accounts for CI, and a browser-assisted option for headless environments.
 The gws auth setup command walks through the Google Cloud project configuration.
-It requires a Cloud project and a Google account with Workspace access, but the setup is documented clearly and the --help flag is present on every resource and subcommand.
+You need a Cloud project and a Google account with Workspace access.
+The setup docs are clear, and the --help flag is present on every resource and subcommand.

 The agent skills ship as part of the repo.
 Install all of them at once or pull only what you need: